Arkaeriit/devzat_forth/README.md

 ## Acknowledgment

-Special thanks to [Tommy](https://github.com/TommyPujol06) for the [library](https://github.com/TommyPujol06/devzat-rs) he made the library to make Devzat plugins in Rust.
+Special thanks to [Tommy](https://github.com/TommyPujol06) for the [library](https://github.com/TommyPujol06/devzat-rs) he wrote to make Devzat plugins in Rust.